OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 -	Microsoft Teams Team for Ask an Expert and Submit Feedback Escalation to land in
 -	Teams Admin rights to upload custom app and set Teams App Setup Policy

 ## Deployment Guide
 **Create Teams to host the Dataverse for Teams environment** You can skip this step if you already have a Team for the team that will be developing and managing the Adoption Bot.

 1. Create a new Team in Microsoft Teams to host your Dataverse.
-Open Microsoft Teams and Click Join or Create a Team
+Open Microsoft Teams and Click Join or Create a Team.
-2. Choose Create a Team from scratch
+2. Choose Create a Team from scratch.
-3. Team can be public or private
+3. Team can be public or private.
 4. We don’t need to add any users currently.
 Any owner of this team will have authoring rights to your Adoption Bot.

 **Create a Teams where Submit Feedback and Ask An Expert escalations land** You can skip this step if you already have a Team for Champions or support personal who will monitor bot esclations.

 1. Create a new Team in Microsoft Teams to host esclations.
-Open Microsoft Teams and Click Join or Create a Team
+Open Microsoft Teams and Click Join or Create a Team.
-2. Choose Create a Team from scratch
+2. Choose Create a Team from scratch.
-3. Team can be public or private
+3. Team can be public or private.
 4. Add members who will have access to Bot escalations.
-You can create seperate channels for Submit Feedback and Asn An Export or have them both go to the same channel
+You can create seperate channels for Submit Feedback and Asn An Export or have them both go to the same channel.

 ![image](https://user-images.githubusercontent.com/54556057/115288087-0717f200-a11f-11eb-92fa-4a835ddbc440.png)